thomasernste/h1b_statistics_data_engineering/README.md

 #### Thomas Ernste - 10/31/2018

-## Insight Data Engineering Coding Project:
+## Coding Project:

 # Processing H1B Statistics from the US Department of Labor's Office of Foreign Labor Certification

 # Introduction/Approach

 This repository contains a project that parses .csv files that contain data from the Office of Foreign Labor Certification (OFLC), which is the US government's divison for considering immigration applications.
 The source code, written in Python 3, is designed to read the input .csv files, parse the data in the files, and generate two output .txt files with data.
-One of these output files contains data for the top occupations among certified H1B applications and a second containing statistics for the top states where certified H1B applicants are working.
+One of these output files contains data for the top occupations among certified H1B applications and a second contains statistics for the top states where certified H1B applicants are working.

 # The Problem